Yolanda M. King

 - Panelist, Black Women Lawyers' Association of Greater Chicago's 2012 National Summit of Black Women Lawyers, "Pursuing Academic Appointments" (April 13, 2012).

-- Presentation, Survey of Music Class, School of Music, NIU College of Visual & Performing Arts, DeKalb, IL (March 2012).
+- Presenter, Survey of Music Class, School of Music, NIU College of Visual & Performing Arts, DeKalb, IL (March 2012).

 - Panelist, Northern Illinois University, Black Faculty Association's "So You Want an A?
 How to be Successful in Your Classes" (February 8, 2012).